 Amanda is the Writing Center Director and Associate Professor of Rhetoric and Composition in the Humanities & Sciences Department.
 Amanda enjoys collaborating with Cornish Peer Consultants, faculty, and staff to support Cornish writers.
 She also works as a consultant in the Writing Center and teaches writing courses in Research and Digital Writing.
-When not in the Writing Center, she enjoys reading sci-fi and fantasy, starting writing short stories and articles she only sometimes finishes, shamelessly binging cooking reality TV shows, and puttering in her vegetable garden with fair-to-middling success.
+When not in the Writing Center, she enjoys reading sci-fi and fantasy, writing short stories and articles she only sometimes finishes, shamelessly binging on reality TV cooking shows, and puttering in her vegetable garden with fair-to-middling success.

 Caitlin is a senior design major studying visual communications.
 She lives for creating things, whether it be on paper or in person.
 Being an artist with both image and word is a process, and she loves being able to share that process with others.

 Areas of specialty: Academic writing, short stories, resume design